LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Security/account-security-recommendations.md

 * **Enabled:** Only LPA users that have been personally selected, qualified and approved will have access to your account.

 {: .notice}
-This is an optional feature that is available on request and can be set by your Account Manager or LivePerson Technical Support.
+This is an optional feature that is available on request and can be set by your account manager or LivePerson technical support.

 ## LivePerson local administrator policy